 Allen-Bradley CompactLogix 5370, model 1769-L16ER, controller is programmed using Studio 5000 development environment.

-To add a different EDS file that is not listed in the known EDS files click on "Tools → EDS Hardware Installation Tool".
-You need to do that if you are using EVM board instead of Launchpad becasue the EDS of Launchpad is already in the structure of this example.
+To add a different EDS file that is not listed in the known EDS files click on "Tools → Device Description Installation Tool".

-The project is created in Structured Text and divided into three routines that are run from the main routine and triggerred by a timer every 3 seconds.
+The project is created in Structured Text and divided into three routines that are run from the main routine and triggerred by a timer every 100 milliseconds.

 The subroutines are: